 From two selected (by teachers) laboratory practices, a complete report with the following sections must be presented: introduction, material and methods, results, discussion, and conclusions.
+It is not necessary to submit a brief report for these two practices.

 Lastly, an oral presentation of one of the laboratory practices will be evaluated, which will take place at the end of the course.